microsoft/Appsample-Photosharing/GettingStarted.md

 #### Create Azure Blob storage

  1. Create an Azure storage account following the instructions at [Create a storage account](https://azure.microsoft.com/documentation/articles/storage-create-storage-account/).
- 2. At the above link, navigate to the "View and copy storage access keys" section.
-Note the Storage Account Name and one of the Access Keys, and enter these values in [PhotoSharingApp\PhotoSharingApp.AppService.Shared\Context\EnvironmentDefinition.cs](PhotoSharingApp/PhotoSharingApp.AppService.Shared/Context/EnvironmentDefinition.cs)
+ 2. Once the creation has completed, navigate to your storage account and click on *Access keys* to note the storage account name and one of the access keys.
+Enter these values in [PhotoSharingApp\PhotoSharingApp.AppService.Shared\Context\EnvironmentDefinition.cs](PhotoSharingApp/PhotoSharingApp.AppService.Shared/Context/EnvironmentDefinition.cs)
   - `string StorageAccountName`
   - `string StorageAccessKey`